marloestacx/browser-technologies-2122/README.md

 ## Concept

-The user can fill in a survey about the minor web design, when he leaves the page his progress will be saved and he can later continue where he left off.
+The user can fill in a survey about the minor web design, when he leaves the page his progress will be saved, and he can later continue where he left off.
 The user can also see the answers of the survey.

 ## User Story